51 Worked Examples: Fluid Flows

 noting to convert the hydrostatic head (last term) from units of inches to feet to keep the entire equation in consistent base units of lb, ft, and seconds (s).
 Evaluating the arithmetic gives

-(a) Assumptions: Incompressible, steady, no body force, inviscid, and one-dimensional flow.
-The mass flow rate of the jet towards the plate is
+The mass flow rate of the jet toward the plate is

 and inserting the values gives